iodapson/iodapson.github.io/README.md

 To continually check your work while writing the code, to make sure your program compiles, hence telling you that you have made no mistakes that would lead to a failed compilation process

-### 22. Cargo command "cargo check" compiles your code, but does it also generate or produce an execuatable?
+### 22. What does Cargo command "cargo check" do?

-No
+It perfoms type checking, analysis, and linting of your code.
+Technically, "cargo check" computes only the crate metadata, which consists of the public signarures of items in the crate (but no, e.g. the bodies of functions).

 ### 23. What Cargo command do you use to build an executable that is most suitable and optimized for release?